B1nus/wezy/README.md

 - Have the necessary information (file, location, values, stack trace etc...)
 - Be pretty printed using ANSI
 - Show the part of code in question
-# Debugging
-> [!TODO] Figure out how to make debugging as easy as possible.
 # Parser
 indentation parsing from python.
 # Import